vmware/versatile-data-kit/CONTRIBUTING.md

 * support - helper scripts used by developers of the project during their workday;
 * cicd - build and ci cd related scripts common across all projects.
 Each project also has its own cicd folder;
 * examples - list of example use-cases.
 Each example directory has its README with detailed explanations;
-* specs - specs for feature proposals and architecture documents.
+* specs - specs for feature proposals and architecture documents;
+* events - details about the conferences/workshops where VDK was presented.

 ## How to build, debug